jsiek/B522-PL-Foundations/Unification.lagda.md

 must be the same as the number of operators in `subst σ (f ⦅ Ms ⦆)`.
 However, we shall prove a lemma that if `x ∈ vars (f ⦅ Ms ⦆)`, then the number of operators in `subst σ x` is strictly less than the number of operators in `subst σ (f ⦅ Ms ⦆)`.
+After all, `f` counts for one operator and `subst σ Ms` contains at least one copy of `subst σ x`.
 Thus we have a contradiction.

 We begin by defining functions for counting the number of operators in a term, in a vector of terms, and in a list of equations.